PierceXiao413/PierceXiao413.github.io/index.md

    - **Optimizing Effect**: Faster than [FFTW](http://www.fftw.org/) on ARMv8 platform around 34%~53% for 1D transforms, 10%~41% for 2D transforms, and achieve a nearly matchable performance than [MKL](https://software.intel.com/en-us/mkl/features/fft) for some kinds.

-- A high-performance IPP library on ARMv8 architecture.
+- A high-performance IPP library on ARMv8 architecture(May.2017~Aug.2017)

    - **Client**: HuaWei